seattlerb/png/README.txt

 == INSTALL

-+ sudo gem install -y png
++ sudo gem install png

 == LICENSE

 (The MIT License)

-Copyright (c) 2006-2007 Ryan Davis, Eric Hodel, Zen Spider Software
+Copyright (c) Ryan Davis, Eric Hodel, Zen Spider Software

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the